camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 Looking at the Grafana overview, one partition gets a backpressure
 ![Back pressure](test_1/test-1-Backpressure.png)

-Looking Operate, we can identify which service task was the bottleneck.
+Looking at Operate, we can identify which service task was the bottleneck.

 ![Operate](test_1/test-1-operate.png)